deliteser112/eclipse-platform-releng-buildtools/docs/install.md

-To verify successful deployment, visit https://acme-registry-alpha.appspot.com/registrar in your browser (adjusting approrpriately for the project ID that you actually used).
+To verify successful deployment, visit https://acme-registry-alpha.appspot.com/registrar in your browser (adjusting appropriately for the project ID that you actually used).
 If the project deployed successfully, you'll see a "You need permission" page indicating that you need to configure the system and grant access to your Google account.
 It's time to go to the next step, configuration.